bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 ### What tests need to pass before my PR is acceptable?

+If you've modified any Bazel files (bzl, BUILD, ...) run `make format` to automatically format those to the Bazel style conventions.

 Run `make test` to run all test cases for XCHammer.

 _Note: Pinterest runs on the `HEAD` of XCHammer.
 We require all XCHammer edge